awesome-workshop/docker-singularity-hats/_episodes/13-dockerfiles.md

 - "Docker images can use `COPY` to copy files into them during build"
 ---

-Docker images are built through the Docker engine by reading the instructions from a [`Dockerfile`][docker-docs-builder].
-These text based documents provide the instructions though an API similar to the Linux operating system commands to execute commands during the build.
+Docker images are built through the Docker engine by reading the instructions from a [`Dockerfile`][docker-docs-builder].[^1] These text based documents provide the instructions though an API similar to the Linux operating system commands to execute commands during the build.

-The [`Dockerfile` for the example image][example-Dockerfile] being used is an example of some simple extensions of the [official Python 3.6.8 Docker image][python-docker-image].
+We can take a look at a simple [`Dockerfile`][example-Dockerfile], which is an extension of the [official Python 3.6.8 Docker image][python-docker-image].
+We can then take this image and extend it further using out own Dockerfile.

-As a very simple example of extending the example image into a new image create a `Dockerfile` on your local machine
+Begin by creating a `Dockerfile` on your local machine

 ~~~bash
 touch Dockerfile
 ~~~
 {: .source}

 and then write in it the Docker engine instructions to add [`cowsay`][cowsay] and [`scikit-learn`][scikit-learn] to the environment

 ~~~yaml
 # Dockerfile